 When adding an extension to a period property, it’s important to ensure that you opt for a design that suits your needs, while remaining sensitive to the original architecture.

-Extensions work best when they are either perfectly seamless and look like they have always belonged there, or more contemporary designs that show how the house has evolved through time.
-Use materials that match or complement the existing.
+Extensions for period properties work best when they are either perfectly seamless and look like they have always belonged there, using materials that complement the existing property, or are more contemporary in style, creating contrast.
 Your local authority can provide guidance on the types of design that will be acceptable.

 1. Oak frame sunroom